Black Miami is Beautiful

 Celebrate and Learn

-The tour also sheds light on Miami’s significant but often overlooked contributions to the civil rights movement in the 1950s and 60s, with a special focus on the Hampton Hotel.
-Additionally, it explores the diverse cultural tapestry throughout Dade County.
+The tour also sheds light on Miami’s significant but often overlooked contributions to the civil rights movement in the 1950s and 60s, with stops at the Hampton Hotel and Georgette's Tea Room.
+Additionally, it explores the diverse cultural tapestry throughout Dade County, especially the influence from the Bahamas and Haiti.

 Discover Iconic Black Miami Neighborhoods